USA: race and space

 "Give us oh God the vision that can see Thy love in the world despite human failure.

-By way of a footnote to the 1960s in the USA, here's a stock check!
-By 1970 Robert C. Kirkwood had become Chairman of a diversified chain of more than 5,400 stores across the globe.
-He had acquired Richman Brothers and the Kinney Shoes.
-He had increased debt to open over 100 Woolcos in the USA, 50 in Canada and 6 in the UK.
+By way of a footnote, by 1970 Kirkwood had become Chairman of a diversified chain of more than 5,400 stores across the globe.
+He had taken on debt to acquire Richman Brothers and Kinney Shoes, and to open over 100 US Woolcos, with 50 more in Canada and 6 in the UK.

-Woolworth had learned from Greensboro.
-Not only did the town have its own Woolco at Greenbriar Mall, with a big lunch counter that welcomed everyone, but Kirkwood had initiated a scheme to hand over the freeholds of some inner city stores to local communities.
+Lessons had been learned from Greensboro.
+The town now had its own Woolco at Greenbriar Mall and its Red Grill welcomed everyone.
+Moreover Kirkwood had devised a scheme to hand the freeholds of some inner city stores to local communities.
 The gesture showed commitment to reducing poverty in deprived areas, and sought neighbours' help to tackle vandalism and petty crime.
 In June 1969 the Harlem branch became the first community-based store at a ceremony to mark the 5&10¢'s 90th birthday.

 We would like to acknowledge the excellent research undertaken by Karen Plunkett-Powell, author of "Remembering Woolworth's: A Nostalgic History of the World's Most Famous Five-and-Dime" (ISBN 0-312-20670-4), into the circumstances surrounding the Greensboro sit-ins.
 Her fascinating book, which gives lots of insight into the American Company, remains in print and is well worth the cover price of $27.95.